 Message Handlers

-The FhirClient provides you an option to add HttpMessageHandlers, which you can use to hook into the request/response cycle.
-With these handlers you can implement extra code to be executed right before a request is sent, or directly after a response has been received.
+The FhirClient provides an option to add HttpMessageHandlers that hook into the HTTP request/response cycle.
+These handlers let you run custom logic immediately before a request is sent or directly after a response is received.

 Adding extra headers